-Stroke is a disease that affects the arteries leading to and within the brain.
-It is the number 5 cause of death and a leading cause of disability in the United States.
+Stroke is a disease that affects the arteries traveling to, and within, the brain.
+It is the fifth leading cause of death and a leading cause of disability in the United States.

-There are two different kinds of strokes that a person can have: Ischemic and Hemorrhagic.
+There are two different kinds of strokes that a person can experience: Ischemic and Hemorrhagic.

 Anyone can have a stroke at any age, but the chance of having a stroke increases if you have certain risk factors.
 Some risk factors for stroke can be changed or managed, while others can’t.